Our Mission and Vision

 More than just another health insurance company

-At AmeriHealth Caritas, care is the heart of our work.
-That means that every day we put our members and their families first.
-We work to improve not only their health, but also the economic and social issues that can act as a barrier to proper care — the social determinants of health that are estimated to account for 70% of avoidable mortality1 in the U.S. alone.
+At AmeriHealth Caritas, care is the heart of our work.® That means that every day we put our members and their families first.
+We work to improve not only their health, but also the economic and social issues that can act as a barrier to proper care — the social determinants of health that are estimated to account for 70 percent of avoidable mortality in the U.S. alone.1

-We emphasize preventive care, health maintenance, and community outreach programs with a strong focus on ensuring members have access to food, housing, utilities and other basic necessities.
-Here's how.
+Through our Next Generation Model of Care, we emphasize preventive care, health maintenance, and community outreach programs with a strong focus on ensuring members have access to food, housing, utilities, and other basic necessities.

 Ensuring equal access to health care through health equity and health literacy

-More than 77 million adults have basic or below basic health literacy2 — or the ability to understand the basic health services and instructions they receive.
-Even more can’t access the care they need because of social and cultural disparities.
+More than 77 million adults have basic or below basic health literacy — or the ability to understand the basic health services and instructions they receive.
+Even more can’t access the care they need because of social and cultural disparities.2

-Low health literacy costs the U.S. billions of dollars every year3 and impacts the quality of care millions of Americans receive.
-In the spirit of our mission, our whole-person model of care leverages Culturally and Linguistically Appropriate Services (CLAS) standards and strong community partnerships.
+Low health literacy costs the U.S. billions of dollars every year and impacts the quality of care millions of Americans receive.
+In the spirit of our mission, our whole-person model of care leverages Culturally and Linguistically Appropriate Services (CLAS) standards and strong community partnerships.3

 Through community outreach, collaboration with providers and their staff, and 24/7 access to interpretation services, we help to ensure each of our members gets the appropriate, unique care and services they need and deserve.